oleggromov/feisty/README.md

 # Feisty

-Feisty is a simple, zero-configuration website build tool based on the filesystem structure and React components to build small websites.
+Feisty is a simple, zero-configuration website build tool based on the filesystem structure and React components and intended to enable small to medium website creation.

 ## How to Run
 You can run it in dev mode and use to pre-build pages of your website.